-I am lucky enough to have seen the larger majority of Ray’s work and I thought it might be a bit of a fitting tribute to take a quick look through the films that I know and have seen.
+I am lucky enough to have seen the larger majority of Ray’s work and I thought it might be a bit of a fitting tribute to take a quick look through those films.

 Back in 1983, Liotta joined the short TV series called Casablanca.
 This was a prequel to the better known classic.
 Whilst this show wasn’t groundbreaking or held with as much regard as the movie on which it was based Liotta got a good showcase and proved to be quite an interesting choice for the role.